Naturalization Guide to Becoming a U.S. Citizen

 Absences of More than 1 Year

-If you remain outside of the U.S. for longer than 1 year, you will certainly be found to have disrupted the continuity of residence.
-You will not be able to provide evidence.
+If you remain outside of the U.S. for longer than 1 year, you will generally be found to have disrupted the continuity of residence, and you cannot overcome this break just by providing additional evidence.
+Very limited exceptions may apply if you properly preserved residence in advance using Form N-470.

 • N-470: The N-470 is the Application to Preserve Residence for Naturalization Purposes.
 If you must leave the U.S. for a certain period of time and want to preserve your “continuous residence” you may wish to explore the N-470 as a possible solution.
 The N-470 has very specific requirements and only certain people are eligible.